ome/omero-scripts/omero/annotation_scripts/README.md

 which is part of the [ithree institute](https://www.uts.edu.au/research-and-teaching/our-research/ithree-institute) at the [University of Technology Sydney](ihttps://www.uts.edu.au).

 These scripts are primarily for the handling of metadata.
-Details and instructions can be found on the [wiki](https://github.com/evenhuis/omero-user-scripts/wiki)
+Details and instructions can be found from the links:

 * [Add_Key_Val_from_Description.py](https://code.research.uts.edu.au/MIF/OMERO-instructions/wikis/organising_data/Adding-Global-Key-Values)
 * [Key_Val_from_FileName.py](https://code.research.uts.edu.au/MIF/OMERO-instructions/wikis/organising_data/filename/Extracting-Key-Values-from-filenames)